-Looking for punchlines
+looking for punchlines

 The problem: neither of them is a seasoned mountaineer.
 They decide to practice on a few boulders at home first, then they drive to Istanbul and down to Iran.
 Eventually they make it to Afghanistan, where they venture into relatively unknown territory in order to find the particular mountain that they originally set out to climb.

 Eric Newby, travel writer of great fame

 And yes, he is a funny writer.
 Especially the parts about the fashion industry in the beginning were hilarious.
 But to me, the fun wore off after a while.
 Or rather, I got weary of it.
-It almost seemed as though EN was putting on some sort of an act after a while.
-Like someone who is just looking for punchlines.
+It almost seemed as though Newby was putting on some sort of an act after a while.
+As though he was just looking for punchlines.